Yassineelg/Java-Learning-Journey/Exercise1/README.md

 - Create objects using the `new` keyword.
 - Access and print field values in the console.

+## Bonus

+For an additional bonus, I have implemented user interaction using the `Scanner` class.
+Now, the application allows users to enter their name and account number during runtime.
+This enhances the user experience by personalizing the account information.

+### Learning - Bonus Features

+In this bonus section, I learned how to:

+-   Utilize the `Scanner` class to read user input in Java.
+-   Prompt the user for information and store the provided values in variables.
+-   Use the entered data to create a personalized `BankAccount` object.

 ## Next Steps

 I will proceed to the next exercise and continue practicing Java programming concepts.